gurpreetsachdeva/OHLCAnalyticsService/README.md

 2. Open the subscriber and subscribe to something which is not there in ticker list.For e.g GURU and now we are going to stream trades for GURU.
 3. cat trades.json |grep XETHZUSD > new.json
+4. Replace XETHZUSD with guru in vim. vim new.json :%s/XETHZUSD/GURU/g :wq
 4. cat new.json >>trades.json
 5. Your UI should have refreshed by "GURU" Trades.